Axway/unified-catalog-integrations/swaggerhub/swaggerhub-extension/README.md

 # @axway/swaggerhub-extension

-AMPLIFY Central CLI extension for downloading and creating AMPLIFY Central resources for Swaggerhub.
+AMPLIFY Central CLI extension for downloading and creating AMPLIFY Central resources to publish APIs from Swaggerhub to Unified Catalog.

 **For more documentation and examples please visit [Unified Catalog integrations](https://github.com/Axway/unified-catalog-integrations).**